RebelToolbox/RebelDocumentation/tutorials/vr/openxr/deploy_on_quest.rst

 Setting up the export template
 ------------------------------

-The instruction in the official Godot documentation already has you configuring an export template in Godot.
+The :ref:`doc_exporting_for_android` documentation describes how to creat an Android export template for Rebel Engine.
 However, a few extra settings are needed for XR deployment.

 Open the export settings again by opening the **Project > Export...** menu and select the Android export template you created.
 If you haven't created it yet, do so now by pressing **Add...** and selecting **Android**.